aryakrm/aryakrm/README.md

 - 👋 Hi, I’m @aryakrm
-- 👀 I’m interested in IOS Developing
+- 👀 I’m interested in Web Developing
-- 🌱 I’m currently learning Swift
-- 📫 How to reach me: aryakrm99@gmail.com
+- 📫 How to reach me: devaryakrm@gmail.com

 <!---
 aryakrm/aryakrm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.